Content Creator, Shantel Rousseau on Moving to London

 As I prepared for my move to London, I felt a mix of nervousness and excitement, but interestingly, I wasn't burdened by intense fears or lofty expectations.
 My goal was simply to embrace a new experience.
 Additionally, I was completely open to the idea of returning to Toronto if London didn’t meet my expectations.
 I understand that for many, the notion of returning home can feel like a setback, but for me, there was no shame in the possibility.
 It was about exploring opportunities without the pressure of permanence.

-How did you settle in terms of finding a place, making friends?
+How did you settle in terms of finding a place, and making friends?
 What do you do for work now?

 I had one friend in London and lived with her for 8 months until I moved into my own place.
 I was very lucky and since I knew her prior, it worked out really well.